ibell/coolprop/Readme.txt

 Changelog:

+2.0.6 (revision 147)
+Fixed entropy of humid air at above-atomospheric pressure (Typo in RP-1485) Added specific heat of humid air
+Changes to setup.py so that it will not build if cython version < 0.17 which is a requirement due to the use of STL containers
+Changes to plot module to allow for showing right after plot

 2.0.5 (revision 143)
 Fixed wetbulb and dewpoint calculations - works correctly now Added wrappers for MATLAB and Octave to subversion code - not included in source distro